 Represents certain Ashland legacy assets and liabilities that are expected to transfer to Valvoline as a result of the Separation.
 These assets to be transferred principally relate to deferred compensation and tax attributes and the liabilities to be transferred primarily consist of deferred compensation, certain Ashland legacy business insurance reserves and certain trade payables.
-This adjustment includes \$2 million of accounts receivable, \$4 million of property, plant and equipment, net, \$30 million of tax attributes, \$40 million of other noncurrent assets, \$30 million of trade and other payables, \$20 million of accrued expenses and other liabilities, \$5 million of capitalized lease obligations and \$25 million of other noncurrent liabilities as of March 31, 2016.
+This adjustment includes a \$ million adjustment to current assets, \$ million adjustment to other noncurrent assets, a \$ million adjustment to current liabilities as of March 31, 2016.
+No adjustments were made to the statement of operations as the effect on the periods presented was immaterial.

-(H) Cash and cash equivalents
+(H) Cash and Cash Equivalents

-Represents \$50 million of cash that will be transferred from Ashland to Valvoline once the Separation occurs.
+Represents \$ million of cash that will be transferred from Ashland to Valvoline once the Separation occurs.